ecl-logo Documentation

 WaterReactive

-Indicates if pure samples of this molecule react spontaneously upon exposure to water.
+Indicates if pure samples of this entity react spontaneously upon exposure to water.

 Pattern Description: True or False or Null.